erhsparks/app_academy_prepwork/w2/w2d4/exercises/tic-tac-toe.md

 # Tic-Tac-Toe

 Let's write a Tic-Tac-Toe game!

-* You should have a `Board` class and a `Game` class.
-The board should have methods like `#over?`, `winner`, `empty?(pos)`, `place_mark(pos, mark)`, etc.
+Read the entire instructions before getting started.

+* In your `Board` class, you should have a grid instance variable to keep track of the board tiles.
+You should also have the following methods:
+  - `place_mark`, which takes a position such as `[0, 0]` and a mark such as :X as arguments.
+It should throw an error if the position isn't empty.
+  - `empty?`, which takes a position as an argument
+  - `winner`, which should return a mark
+  - `over?`, which should return true or false
-* If you want to be a little fancy, read the attached `bracket-methods` reading.
+  - If you want to be a little fancy, read the attached `bracket-methods` reading.

-* The `Game` class should have a `play` method that loops, reading in user moves.
-When the game is over, exit the loop.
-* You should have a class that represents a human player (`HumanPlayer`), and another class for a computer player (`ComputerPlayer`).
-Start with the human player first.
+* In your player classes, have an instance variable `mark` that the game will set on initialize.

+* In your `HumanPlayer` class,
+  - `display` should print the board out to the console
+  - `get_move` should allow the player to enter a move of the form '0, 0', and return it as a position of the form `[0, 0]`

+* In your `ComputerPlayer` class,
+  - `display` should store the board it's passed as an instance variable, so that `get_move` has access to it
+  - `get_move` should return a winning move if one is available, and otherwise move randomly.

+* In your `Game` class, set the marks of the players you are passed.
+Include the following methods:
+  - `current_player`
+  - `switch_players!`
+  - `play_turn`, which handles the logic for a single turn
+  - `play`, which calls `play_turn` each time through a loop until the game is over

+Pro tips:
   * Both `HumanPlayer` and `ComputerPlayer` should have the same API; they should have the same set of public methods.
 This means they should be interchangeable.
   * Your `Game` class should be passed two player objects on instantiation; because both player classes have the same API, the game should not know nor care what kind of players it is given.
-* Keep the computer AI simple: make a winning move if available; else move randomly.

-For the AI logic: we'd like to make a move, see if we've won, and then undo the move.
-However, if we try to set a board position to nil, our code throws an error.
-Rather then making the grid public, write a `remove_mark` method for the board class that doesn't throw an error.

-Define a `grid` instance variable.
-You probably want a reader for this.

-Board
-* grid
-  - attr_reader
-  - nested arrays of nil
-* place_mark
-  - expects ([0, 0], :X) as arguments
-* empty?
-  - takes ([0, 0]) as an argument
-* winner
-  - should return a position

-HumanPlayer
-* get_move
-  - expects entries of the form '0, 0'

-Player
-* attr_accessor `mark`
+Run the specs in this order:
+`rspec spec/board_spec.rb`
+`rspec spec/human_player_spec.rb`
+`rspec spec/computer_player_spec.rb`
+`rspec spec/game_spec.rb`
+`rspec spec`

-Note that the specs are written to help you build the game in this manner; there are other implementations that would also work but not pass the specs.
-We choose to make the tradeoff to sacrifice flexibility in implementation for the ability to offer you more support in implementing this particular solution.
+Note that the specs are written to help you build the game in a very specific way; there are other implementations that would also result in a playable game but not pass the specs.
+We choose to sacrifice flexibility of design in order to offer you more support implementing this particular solution.
 Don't worry, you'll have plenty of opportunities to make larger-scale design decisions going forward!